objektwerks/poolmate/README.md

 Todo
 ----
-1. Re-evaluate default entity values for UI convenience.
-2. Update repository with new entities.
+1. Update repository with new entities.

 Test
 ----